reinh/gitviz/README.markdown

 GitViz
 ======

-The GitViz library creates GraphViz .dot format graphs from your git commit history.
+The GitViz library creates GraphViz dot format graphs from your git commit history.

     # From a git repository
     $ gitviz master > master.dot